blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/walletconnect.md

        */
       version: 2
       /**
        * List of Required Chain(s) ID for wallets to support in number format
+       * Hex is NOT CURRENTLY SUPPORTED for this property
        * Defaults to [1] - Ethereum
        * The chains defined within the web3-onboard config will define the
        * optional chains for the WalletConnect module */ requiredChains?: number[] | undefined